mcollina/upring-pubsub/README.md

 [![Build Status][travis-badge]][travis-url]
 [![Coverage Status][coveralls-badge]][coveralls-url]

 PubSub system built on top of an [UpRing][upring] consistent hashring.
-UpRingPubSub is consistently available, so it can lose messages when the topology changes.
+You will get a pubsub system that is consistently available, so it can lose messages when the topology changes.
 However, it is massively scalable.

-See [MQEmitter][mqemitter] for the actual API.

 [![js-standard-style](https://raw.githubusercontent.com/feross/standard/master/badge.png)](https://github.com/feross/standard)